CompBtBs/COBRAxy/docs/README.md

 Install COBRAxy and get it running on your system

 ### [Tutorials](tutorials/)
-Step-by-step guides for Galaxy and Python usage
+Step-by-step guides for Galaxy usage

 ### [Tools Documentation](tools/)
 Complete reference for all COBRAxy tools